The Ultimate Guide to Digital Marketing for Solar Companies, including Solar Dealers and Solar Installers

 Popup forms should be little slide-ins.
 People don't like popups that take over the whole site; they're quite annoying.
 But little slide-in forms that offer your visitors an eBook, or perhaps a quote, or maybe a sign-up for a newsletter are all parts of a well-optimised solar website.

-Tracking with Google Analytics
+Tracking Solar Websites with Google Analytics

 Google Analytics is a simple, free program for tracking your site visitors.
 It will tell you how many visitors came to your site, the content that they viewed, and how they arrived at your site.
 Did they come from Facebook?
 Did they come from a Google search?
 This information is very important because it helps you optimise and improve the results you get from your website.
 If you learn that people coming from a particular source are converting into leads and customers, that's useful information.
 One other tool that we'll talk about in detail later is Google Tag Manager, which we recommend for inserting scripts into your site.

 Inbound Marketing for Solar Dealers and Solar Companies

 In terms of the content to provide to your prospective customers, the key words you should know are: inbound marketing.
 Inbound marketing deals with the content that people go searching for in places like Google or Facebook.
 You can successfully market this way when you know the keywords and terms that people search for and respond to and then make sure your website provides that information.

 Sales Focus vs. Providing Answers

 Quite often, websites have an aggressive sales-and-marketing focus.
 It's almost like they're an online brochure, and while that angle is necessary, it's also important that you provide value.
 If people who are not yet ready to buy land on your site and all they get is sales eBrochures, they're unlikely to return.
 However, while people are doing their research, if you provide valuable information and answer frequently asked questions, you’ll establish real credibility with them.